rverschae/rverschae.github.io/index.md

 * [New paper, Nov.
 2015]: co-authored paper on [An enhanced representation of thermal faces for improving local appearance-based face recognition](http://www.tandfonline.com/doi/full/10.1080/10798587.2015.1110288) is available at IASC (Intelligent Automation and Soft Computing, Taylor & Francis).
 * [New position, April 2015], I am a program-specific **Assistant Professor** at the Graduate School of Informatics, Kyoto University
 * Since 2015, I am an Associate Editor of the Journal Frontiers in Robotics and AI ([specialty section on Vision Systems Theory, Tools and Applications](http://journal.frontiersin.org/journal/all/section/vision-systems-theory-tools-and-applications)).
 * [SmartGridComm, 2014] on "A Distributed Hierarchical Architecture for Community-based Power Balancing" to be presented at the IEEE SmartGridComm'2014 conference.
-[PDF presentation] (presentations/smartgridcomm2014_Rodrigo_Verschae.pdf)
+[PDF presentation](presentations/smartgridcomm2014_Rodrigo_Verschae.pdf)
 * [ECC, 2014] on a "Distributed coordination framework for on-line scheduling and power demand balancing of household communities" presented at the European control conference (ECC 2014), Strasbourg, France.
 * [New affiliation, 2013] I am with the [Matsuyama Lab](http://vision.kuee.kyoto-u.ac.jp/), working on distributed coordination and mode scheduling within the context of the [i-Energy](http://i-energy.jp/en_index.html) project.
 * [New book chapter 2013] The book chapter I co-authored (titled "Thermal Face Recognition in Unconstrained Environments using histograms of LBP Features") is now available as part of the Springer book [Local Binary Patterns: New Variants and Applications](http://www.springer.com/engineering/computational+intelligence+and+complexity/book/978-3-642-39288-7) (also at [Amazon](http://www.amazon.com/Local-Binary-Patterns-Applications-Computational/dp/3642392881)).
 * I presented my work on "Multiclass Weak Classifiers in Boosted-Cascade Based Object Detection" at the [ ICML workshop on Learning with Test-Time Budgets ](https://sites.google.com/site/budgetedlearning2013/#schedule)
 * [ICML 2013] I attended the International Conference on Machine Learning ([ICML'13](http://icml.cc/2013/))
-* [Invited talk, 2013] ([info](http://www.scian.cl/portal/globals_file.php?CS=2988&ID=1368658662.7932)) at [SCIAN-lab](http://www.scian.cl/) ( Laboratory for Scientific Image Analysis) at Medical School of the University of Chile, Santiago, Chile
+* [Invited talk, 2013]([info](http://www.scian.cl/portal/globals_file.php?CS=2988&ID=1368658662.7932)) at [SCIAN-lab](http://www.scian.cl/) ( Laboratory for Scientific Image Analysis) at Medical School of the University of Chile, Santiago, Chile

 * * *